Mental Capacity.

 The Act is designed to empower those in health and social care to assess mental capacity themselves, rather than rely on expert assessments by psychiatrists or psychologists.

-Although, in cases involving complex or major decisions, a professional opinion from a GP, a consultant psychiatrist or psychologist is often appropriate.
+Although, to avoid litigation and assumptions in cases involving complex or major decisions, a professional opinion from a GP, a consultant psychiatrist or psychologist is often appropriate.

 All assessors should consider the Mental Capacity Act 2005 Code of Practice (the Code) and the NICE Guidelines On Decision Making And Mental Capacity (the Guidelines).